ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

   * Securing: `Token Matches`
   * Token Source: `Payload`
   * JSON Property Name / Form Key: `token`

- You can access the webhook payload that is delivered to a Git trigger from your Tekton pipeline resources.
-Although the exact fields are repo-specific, the general syntax for the webhook payload is `$(event.payloadFieldName)`.
- {: tip}
+Save your changes.

-1. In the **Environment properties** tab, click **Add property** and define your own environment property.
+1. In the **Environment properties** section, click **Add property** and define your own environment property.
 For example, you can define an `API_KEY` property that passes an API key that is used by all of the scripts in the pipeline to access {{site.data.keyword.cloud_notm}} resources.
 You can add the following types of properties:

  * **Text**: A property key with a single-line value.
  * **Text area**: A property key with a multi-line value.